-Investment Managers are to notify OCTA (the Director of Finance and Administration, the Department Manager for Treasury and Public Finance, and the Department Analyst) regarding any security whose credit rating has been placed on Credit Watch or downgraded.
+Investment Managers are to notify OCTA (the Director of Finance and Administration, the Department Manager for Treasury and Public Finance, and the Department Analyst) -regarding any security whose credit rating has been placed on Credit Watch or downgraded. security put on credit watch or downgraded.
 The notice shall include a risk assessment based on OCTA's Investment Objectives, and a recommendation to retain or sell the security.
 The security shall be immediately reviewed by the Treasurer for action.
 The decision to retain the security, sell the security, or other action shall be approved by the Treasurer.

-The Authority will notify the Board through its monthly reporting practices of all securities placed on Credit Watch or downgraded during the reporting period.
+The Authority will notify the Board through its monthly reporting practices of all securities placed on Credit Watch or downgraded during the reporting perioden negative credit watch within OCTAs portfolio.
+The Authority will also notify the board through its monthly reporting practices all securities that were downgraded within the month.
 Securities whose credit rating falls below the minimum requirements, will be noticed in the monthly debt and investment reports until the security is sold or meets the minimum credit rating requirements.